Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Summary and outlook

-The second non-trivial consequence of the structure of spacetime in these solids is appearance of an additional contribution to the heat current that depends on the duration of the exposure to driving electrochemical poential gradients or thermal gradients.
-We dub {\em accumulative currents} to describe these type of heat current.
+The second non-trivial consequence of the structure of spacetime in these solids is the appearance of an additional \hlt{$t$-linear} contribution to the heat current \hlt{for a constant temporal gradient of temperature $\partial_t T$ that is rooted in a corresponding $t$-linear behavior of the pressure in Eq.~\eqref{hcurrentt.eqn}.
+In a finite system this leads to accumulation of charges that continues until the resulting electric field will cancel the pressure gradient.
+But when the system is part of an external circuit, the resulting heat current can be transmitted to the outside world for possible applications. }

-The third non-trivial and perhaps the most important important aspect of transport in tilted Dirac materials which might have far reaching technological consequences is that a temporal gradient of temperature or electrochemical potential can be converted into electric or heat currents.
-The fact that the nature provides free $\partial_tT$ in hot deserts from mid-night to mid-day might transfrom this unique capability of TDFs into a technological revolution.
-This property arises, because the strcture of spacetime in tilted Dirac fermion solids is such that it allows for a mixing between space and time coordinates.
-Therefore it is not surprising that temporal gradients can drive currents, pretty much the same way spatial gradients can drive currents.
+The third non-trivial and perhaps the most important aspect of transport in tilted Dirac materials which might have far reaching technological consequences is that a temporal gradient of temperature or electrochemical potential can be converted into electric or heat currents.
+The fact that the nature provides free $\partial_tT$ in hot deserts from mid-night to mid-day might transform this unique capability of TDFs into a technological concept.
+This property arises, because the structure of spacetime in tilted Dirac fermion solids is such that it allows for a mixing between space and time coordinates.
+The intuitive explanation of this effect is as follows: When the system is heated, i.e. $\partial_t T>0$, in the absence of tilt, the entire heat goes into random motion of electron.
+A system with a non-zero tilt is related to the one with zero tilt by a Galilean boost.
+Boosting a the random kinetic motion of electrons will give rise to a net current.
+Therefore, it is not surprising that temporal gradients can drive currents, pretty much the same way spatial gradients can drive currents.
 We have introduced the notion of {\em vector} transport coefficients (as opposed to commonly used, {\em tensor} ones), to formalize and quantify these effects.
 The important technological advantage of such effects is that, via the vector transport coefficient $\beta^i$, a gradual heating of these materials ($\partial_t T$) generates electric currents.
-Furthermore we find that this transport coefficient is given by $\beta^i=\sigma_Q\zeta^i$ which is nothing but the ability $\sigma_Q$ of the material to conduct and the tilt vector $\bs\zeta$.